CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 {: .callout}

 ## Interacting with a word list
-There are a number of ways in which you can interact with your wordlist output:
+There are a number of ways in which you can interact with your word list output:

 First, turning to the `Freq` column you can select and highlight frequency values.
 If you click on an individual word, AntConc will move to the `Concordance` tab and plot a 'concordance' for that word: that is, a list that shows sentences that contain the word you clicked on.
 We will look at concordances in the next episode.
 For now, move back to the `Word List` tab and observe that your results haven't been lost.